ericfields/StockBot/documentation/QUOTES.md

 The default is the day chart if no timespan is provided.

 You can also retrieve a combined quote for multiple stocks at once, using comma-separated values (no spaces).

 `/quote AAPL,GOOGL,AMZN [timespan]`

-The result is a graph which is a sum of all these stocks' performance.
+When quoting multiple stocks at once, each stock will be displayed on its own line.
+For readability purposes, only the percentage change of each stock will be shown, and the dollar values will be hidden.

 StockBot will allow you to quote up to ten stocks at once.

 ### Quoting Options